galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101-everyone/tutorial.md

 a cake, you would first sift flour and then mix it with eggs as it would be impossible to sift flour afterwards.
 That is what we call a pipeline.

 Then the finalized pipeline can be serialized as a workflow.
-A workflow is the concatenation of one or multiple histories as a series of building blocks for replicating an experimental result or a recipe.
 If we use cooking as an analogy, a workflow could represent an entire menu with all the recipes for each meal.
 In other words, using a workflow makes it possible to apply the same procedure to a different dataset, just by changing the input.

 > ### {% icon hands_on %} Hands-on: Create history